 To ensure there is sufficient vehicle access to the wellsite, vehicles may be held in lay-bys (staging points) on the A64 and A169 until called forward to the wellsite.

 At no time should vehicles be waiting or queuing along the designated access route to the wellsite.

-Before fracking can begin, a noise attenuation barrier and rigging, as well as equipment for hydraulic fracturing, must also be delivered.
-There will be around 100 HGV movements associated with this preparation phase.
+Before fracking can begin, phase 1 requires a noise attenuation barrier and rigging, as well as equipment for hydraulic fracturing, to be delivered to site.

 Each hydraulic stimulation (frack), from beginning to end, is anticipated to take approximately five hours to complete and will be done during daylight hours.
 However, preparation times, including rigging up and rigging down of equipment, extends the overall duration of the hydraulic fracture phase to approximately six weeks.

 The hydraulic fracture phase of operations will be carried out 24 hours a day; however the actual hydraulic fracturing will only be undertaken for relatively short periods during the daytime.